Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   privileged code installed by the firmware in the system memory) to write to BIOS flash.
 Recommended to be enabled if [Firmware setup password](overview.md#user-password-management) is set.
 Disable the protection if you need access to flash with flashrom.
-- `Boot menu enabled` - enables/disables presentation of one-time boot menu, during the boot stage.
+- `Boot menu enabled` - ability to enter one-time boot menu.
+  After activating this option the user can perform booting chosen OS, for next session, only.
+If this option remains unchecked the boot menu will not appear and computer start with default OS.

 ## Networking Options